 Tahitian culture and traditions

-Tahiti offers original South Pacific culture - one that is entirely unique from that in the western world - even though it is only a few hours from Hawaii!
-With a European flair, tropical climate, warm people and exotic offerings, you'll feel a world away...unlike Hawaii, where you're more likely to feel the grainy sand that a nearby beachgoer kicks up as he walks by your towel.
+Tahiti offers original South Pacific culture - one that is entirely unique from that in the western world!
+With a tropical climate, warm people and exotic offerings, you'll feel a world away.

 When people think of romance, they think of beaches - and Tahiti's bright sugar-white sand and shallow lagoons allow for stunning views on sunset strolls along the waterfront.